giovannabbottino/notebook/_docs/data_structure/list/queue.md

 }Node;
 ```

 Now that we have a Node struct, we have to initialize our Node.
-Let's say or *info* and we point our *pointer* to *NULL*.
+Let's say our *info* and we point our *pointer* to *NULL*.
 Why?
 Because we still don't know who the next Node will be, but we already know our information.

 <a href="{{ site.baseurl }}/assets/images/queue/create_node.png" data-toggle="lightbox">
     <img src="{{ site.baseurl }}/assets/images/queue/create_node.png" class="img-fluid" />